 MEDICARE/TAC/WORKCOVER – BULK BILLING:

-The Glen Back Care and Sports Therapy support bulk bill services through Medicare, Transport Accident Commission and Work Cover.
+The Glen Back Care and Sports Therapy support no gap/nil out of pocket services through Medicare, Transport Accident Commission and Work Cover.
 Read below on eligibility of these services.

 Enhanced Primary Care (EPC)

 The Chronic Disease Management (formerly Enhanced Primary Care or EPC) — GP services on the Medicare Benefits Schedule (MBS) enable GPs to plan and coordinate the health care of patients with chronic or terminal medical conditions, including patients with these conditions who require multidisciplinary, team-based care from a GP and at least two other health care providers.
 These providers include: Physiotherapists, Osteopaths, Chiropractors, Podiatrists, Dietitians, Aboriginal Health Workers, Aboriginal and Torres Strait Islander Health Practitioners, Audiologists, Diabetes Educators, Exercise Physiologists, Occupational Therapists, Psychologists and Speech Pathologists